rayves/Feed-Me-terminal-application/README.md

 ### Deduction in Price With Specific Input

 This feature allows users to apply a discount code which will reduce the total cost of the user's order.
-The discount code is applied by assigning a discount variable depending on what the user inputs which will them be passed on to the final calculation.
+The discount code is applied by assigning a discount variable depending on what the user inputs which will be passed on to the final calculation, which is displayed during the payment process.

 1. After the user has completed the ordering process they can enter the checkout process by selecting it from the menu input.
    1. If the user's cart is empty the user will not be able to enter the process and be advised they can only proceed once they start ordering.